What Is California’s Pure Comparative Negligence Law?

 Contact a Sacramento Person Injury Attorney Today!

 The law in California states that everyone is responsible for the results of his or her actions, except so far as the victim has willfully or wantonly brought the injury about his or herself.
 Pure comparative fault laws divide negligence and liability among multiple parties.
-To negotiate your claim successfully under California’s negligence laws, take the time to call Eric Ratinoff and hire a personal injury attorney to represent you.
+To negotiate your claim successfully under California’s negligence laws, take the time to contact Eric Ratinoff and hire a personal injury attorney to represent you.
 Your lawyer can help you understand how pure comparative negligence works.